 A. You are eligible to apply for reimbursement of required textbooks that you purchased in conjunction with the course.

-A. There is a special arrangement with these offices to provide staff training assistance up to the allowable yearly STAP limit and within other STAP regulations.
+A. There is a special arrangement with Continuing Studies and ITS to provide staff training assistance up to the allowable yearly STAP limit and within other STAP regulations.
+HIP classes must say "STAP/EA Funds: Yes" to qualify for STAP funds.
 If you qualify, the STAP allowance will be automatically deducted when you register for the class

 A. No. STAP funds can only be used for courses beginning in the current fiscal period (9/1 – 8/31).

-A. Your STAP funds can only be used for designated classes listed with a "YES" for STAP Funds in the HIP brochure.
+A. Your STAP funds can only be used for designated classes listed with a "STAP/EA Funds: Yes" in the HIP brochure.
 The STAP allowance will be deducted from the fee when you register for HIP classes

 A. You must submit the request within 20 days of completion of the course or prior to the end of the current fiscal year, whichever is sooner.
 Submitted requests will be charged against your STAP funds based on the class start date.

-A. On the average, it takes approximately 20 days to receive your reimbursement.
+A. On the average, it takes approximately 20 days to receive your reimbursement which includes up to 10 business days for STAP office approval.

 iOU requests: for Reimbursements, Advances, Petty Cash, and Other Checks are approved online by STAP once you have faxed the backup to Travel & Reimbursement.
 In the Business Purpose, include the description of the course and dates, the employee correct name and university employee ID number.
+Use the STAP fund PTAEO 1089542-8-AAPAA-51891.
 Print bar code cover sheet and fax with receipts and other supporting documentation to 650- 725-1399.

 PCard transactions: The verifier will change the department PTAEO to the STAP fund PTAEO to 1089542-8-AAPAA-51891.
 In the Business Purpose, include the description of the course and dates, the employee correct name and university employee ID number.
 Fax the verified PCard transaction receipts and other supporting documentation to 650-725-1399.